SalomeGindre/TESTAUTO/README.md

 ## Exercice 1

-This project provides a Python script to extract specific parameters from an XML response obtained from the EUMETSAT API and serve the extracted data as a JSON response via a Flask web server.
+This exercice provides a Python script to extract specific parameters from an XML response obtained from the EUMETSAT API and serve the extracted data as a JSON response via a Flask web server.

 **Running the Script**